 • The Great Outdoors, also known as Mother Nature, because of that feminine nickname, can, at least away from urban sprawl, be described as beautiful.

-• Artwork of a variety of types is often also considered beautiful, especially if it features healthy sexy female bodies or body-parts in it.
+• Artwork of a variety of types is often also considered beautiful, especially if it features healthy sexy female bodies or such female body-parts in it.

 In this course, classes will focus on all the little details of what beauty actually is.